UCLALibrary/research-tips/tutorial-workshop-metadata-template.md

 accessibility-info:
     - { text: 'Some text you want to appear', link-text: 'The title of a link that appears next', url: 'https://uclalibrary.github.io/research-tips/full-url-here.html' }
     - { text: 'Some text you want to appear', url: 'https://uclalibrary.github.io/research-tips/full-url-here.html' }
-    - { text: 'Some text you want to appear', url: 'https://uclalibrary.github.io/research-tips/full-url-here.html' }
+    - { text: 'Some text you want to appear' }
 #
 # CORE COMPETENCIES
 # List all core competencies for the resource.